MartinJ45/autoSnake_bfs/README.md

 ## About the project

 My first dive into artificial intelligence starts simple with a path-finding snake game.
-I utilize breath first search to locate the quickest path from the snake to the apple, and depth first search to coil the snake and locate the end of its tail.
+I utilize breadth-first search to locate the quickest path from the snake to the apple, and depth first search to coil the snake and locate the end of its tail.

 ### Built with